tjworks/tapdata-docs-en/docs/user-guide/error-code-solution.md

 # Task Error Codes and Solutions

 If you encounter an exception with a task, you can view the relevant log information at the bottom of the task's [monitoring page](data-pipeline/data-development/monitor-task.md).
-For common issues, Tapdata Cloud has codified them into specific error codes for easier lookup, and provides the cause of the error and its solution.
+For common issues, Tapdata has codified them into specific error codes for easier lookup, and provides the cause of the error and its solution.

 ## 10001